Allicai/Allicai/README.md

  ### 👋 Hey there!

- My name's Vinit, I'm a computer science student at Northeastern University!
+ My name's Vin, and I'm a computer science student at Northeastern University!
 Here's some info about me:

  ### Work Experience